mrakgr/Trading-Journal/methodology.md

 I'll select the target and have the computer execute the trading plan.

 I am a programmer now, so I'll play to my strenghts.

+9/10/2025

+New system.

+* Buy breakouts on weekly bar closes or high volume breakouts on the dailies on breaking news that has potential to be powerful in terms of improving the fundamentals.
+* Sell if the weekly bar low gets pierced and the stock closes down for the week.
+If it breaks lows and closes up on the week ignore it.
+* Sell into euphoria.

+I'll try buying 100 shares worth of NBIS to start testing it out.
+The problem with backtesting is that I can't backtest my own discretionary news evaluation.